Biofoundationalism IV: Masculine Because You Have To, Feminine Because You Get To

 A nation's political and moral beliefs must be understood bottom up: settings shape circumstances, which inform values, and sculpt behaviors.
 The same man will espouse dramatically different principles and priorities if he’s broke in a barrio or wealthy behind a gate; this economic reality scales.

-A sunflower grows in a warm climate, and in winter the same seed withers.
+A sunflower grows in a warm climate; in winter the same seed withers.
 Similarly, moral convictions and political norms develop in the soils that sustain them.
 Adopting conservatism in decadence is like trying to grow sunflowers in the winter; promoting liberalism in destitution is like trying to grow sunflowers without any seeds.

 Socialism has little use in indigence, just as rugged individualism is slowly forgotten in a country drowning in extravagance.
 Belt-tightening austerity doesn’t sell to a polity swimming in pleasures.
-A budget deficit is an academic abstraction for a population where no one is hungry and the proles are all housed with iPhones, Netflix, and two-day Amazon delivery.
-Collectively, they’ll only care once they’re made to care, and that day will come when luxuries and safeties that were taken for granted, cease to be.
-People disregard order when surrounded by excess; they care about order when the excess starts to fade.
+A budget deficit is an accounting abstraction for a population where no one is hungry, and all the proles have iPhones, Netflix, and two-day Amazon delivery.
+Collectively, they’ll only care once they’re made to care, and that day will come when luxuries and safeties taken for granted cease to be.

 You can’t prioritize equality when survival is uncertain: the latter you must do, the former you get to do.
 The environment establishes which political product has the most utility for a country.
-The more radical the conditions, the more the environment almost exclusively determines political and moral expressions.
+The more radical the conditions, the more the environment almost exclusively determines political and moral stances.
 Extreme conditions beget extreme beliefs.

 Masculine because you have to, feminine because you get to.